 And remember – don’t forget your bear spray!

 Pitch a tent and feel at one with the outdoors as you sleep and breathe in the crisp mountain air.
 Campgrounds tend to fill up fast in Montana, particularly in popular areas, like Montana State Parks along lakeshore and at Yellowstone and Glacier.

 Be sure to follow camping guidelines, such as fire safety protocol (wildfires are a real risk in Montana during certain months), bringing bear-safe coolers and trash receptacles, and carrying easily-accessible bear spray.

 Take a Scenic Drive

 Montana is home to some of the most incredible scenic drives in the country.
 Heck, even just driving over the mountain passes on I-90 are stunning.
-But to really absorb the beauty of Montana’s best drives, you’ll want to get off the freeway.
+But to really absorb the beauty of Montana’s best drives, whether it’s to see the National Parks or to see some of Montana’s pretty fall colors, you’ll want to get off the freeway.

 Two iconic scenic drives in Montana are the Going-to-the-Sun road that cuts across Glacier National Park and the 68-mile Beartooth Highway from Red Lodge to the east entrance of Yellowstone National Park.

 I also just love driving around the small town country roads in Southeast Montana.